Authentic and thoroughly delicious, this tandoori chicken is a total showstopper, rivaling your favorite Indian restaurant!

-Before we continue though, let’s take a look at the origin of this dish.
+Before we continue let’s take a brief look at the origin of this dish.
 Tandoori Chicken (or Tandoori Murgh in India), is named after the cylindrical clay oven in which the dish is traditionally prepared, called a tandoor, which commonly gets up to almost 500 degree F in temperature.
 Western chefs have had to modify the cooking method, either grilling or roasting the chicken.
-This recipe roasts the chicken in the oven and achieves beautiful results.
+This recipe roasts the chicken in the oven and achieves fabulous results.

 Tandoori Chicken is attributed to Kundan Lal Gujral and his partner Kundan Lal Jaggi, who ran a restaurant in present day Pakistan in the 1920’s.
 They ended up having to flee as Hindu refugees to India.
 There, in Delhi, they set up a new restaurant and did something experimental.
 Up to that point, tandoors had only been used to bake naan bread.
 They started using it to cook this special chicken dish.
 Its fame was immediate.
 Their “tandoori murgh” so impressed the first Prime Minister of India, Jawaharlal Nehru, that he requested it on a regular basis at his official banquets.
 Other visiting dignitaries likewise enjoyed this wonderful dish when they visited, including Presidents Richard Nixon, John F. Kennedy, as well many other nation’s leaders throughout the world.

 Tandoori Chicken has since become popular throughout the world and is commonly found on most any Indian restaurant menu.